 The plot is situated on the edge of a steep plateau and occupies the borderline position in the row of houses.
 This position invited a plentiful of interpretations of open and closed spaces.
 The combination of two volumes was arranged in such a way so as to allow an uninterrupted sightline between the sea and the house situated behind our plot.
 The location of the house itself was largely determined by the desire to preserve as many of the existing trees as possible.
 Another important factor was the necessity to create a harmonious interrelation between the house, the garden and the sea view.
-These three environments are placed each along its own line and they interact in a variety of ways, depending on the position of the observer (whether it is the garden, the house or the mirador).
+These three environments are placed along the same axis and they interact in a variety of ways depending on the perspective (whether it is the garden, the house or the mirador).
 The entire space opens towards the sea.

 Three basic materials were used in the construction of the house: Siberian larch, stucco and copper.
 The latter acquired a noble tint in this coastal environment, which makes it look like rusty steel.

 The garden itself is structured with the help of terraces that make it appear more spacious than it actually is.
 The garden is denser near the house where it serves as a protective “Mediterranean” wall.
 The mirador, with its barbecue spot and a sofa, plays an important role in the entire composition.
 Being another strategic point alongside with the terrace near the swimming pool, it invites a different perception of the house and its surrounding.

 The main living space on the ground floor combines the functions of a dining room, a lounge zone and a small kitchen.
 The multi-purpose “island” in the middle contains audio- and video devices, a fireplace, a TV set, a mini-bar, air-conditioning equipment and a small library.
 The entire internal circulation is performed around this “island” and enables easy access to the upper floor and to the basement, which houses a gym and an indoor cinema.